lotusk08/lotusk08.github.io/_sections/me.md

 ---

-## This Site
+## This site

 I’ve been jotting down my thoughts online since 2009.
 In 2019, I started [skyquietly.com](https://skyquietly.com) on WordPress.
-Lately, I switched to Jekyll because it’s simple and easy to type it with Obsidian or another markdown editor.
-It lets me tweak things just how I like.
+Lately, I switched to Jekyll.
+It’s simple and easy to type it with Obsidian or another markdown editor, and it lets me tweak things just how I like.

 ![Old website](/assets/img/site/old-website.webp){: lqip="data:image/webp;base64,UklGRpAAAABXRUJQVlA4WAoAAAAQAAAADwAACQAAQUxQSDAAAAARL6CgbRQ4Z+NecIEXIiJu4H2oaiCC2mQQwHQQ4NXA9C9zfwpE9H8CclD3MP6YowBWUDggOgAAANABAJ0BKhAACgAFQHwliALDsQhm4Q3AAP5J+FlFjocAfds3f/SGN3dekkIUQwN5fbP3pCrWCg+4sAA=" w='680'} _My old WordPress site—good times!_

-This blog is my quiet corner where I share thoughts, ideas, and projects that matter to me.
-I created it myself, using Jekyll, hosted on GitHub, and public through Cloudflare, but I don't plan to share this at the moment.
+I enjoy reading.
+I built this website for myself using Jekyll and made it public through Cloudflare.
+I don’t plan to share it at this time.

+Ah!
+: About the web, I think to myself like this:

+>*I don’t want to load a huge website just to read a simple article.
+It’s only text.*
+>
+>*I don’t want to see ads everywhere.
+Often, the ads are more visible than the content itself.
+Is it a website or a billboard?*
+>
+>*I don’t want to deal with a cookie consent manager with 100 hidden checkboxes to prevent my data from being sent to your 428 partners.*
+>
+>*I don’t want to see a pop-up asking me to subscribe to your newsletter.
+I’ll find it if I want to.*
+>
+>*I don’t want to see a pop-up asking me to subscribe to your push notifications.
+Why would I want to receive notifications from a website?*
+{: .prompt-important }
 ---

-## Get in Touch
+## Get in touch

 I'm on social:
 <div class="footer-social" style="justify-content: left">